Communities and Organizations

 (The Forward, 2016-02-16) Friedman, Dan

 An article about a Jewish farmers conference in San Diego--their “second annual convening.”
 A niche within the niche of the sustainable farming movement, the group sees itself as instantiating the traditional values of Judaism.
 As a member, Aaron Gross said, in describing the connection between farming and Judaism, “the Judaism of the Bible and the ancient rabbis is quintessentially agrarian — a religion of herding and harvesting, of seed and soil.”
-Attendees, who came from different locations in the United States, Canada and Israel shared a "commitment to three intersecting areas: Jewish values, social justice and environmental sustainability" and the goal of creating a"world in which each generation gives the next an earth renewed by a care that is guided by ancient Jewish values."
+Attendees, who came from different locations in the United States, Canada and Israel shared a "commitment to three intersecting areas: Jewish values, social justice and environmental sustainability" and the goal of creating a "world in which each generation gives the next an earth renewed by a care that is guided by ancient Jewish values."
 Click on the link to read the article.

 • Item

-Jewish Vacation Guide:: Hotels, Boarding and Rooming Houses where Jews are Welcome
+Jewish Vacation Guide: Hotels, Boarding and Rooming Houses where Jews are Welcome

 (Federation of Jewish Farmers of America, 1917) Federation of Jewish Farmers of America